USS George Washington Carver

 USS George Washington Carver (SSBN-656), a fleet ballistic missile submarine, was the second ship of the United States Navy to be named for George Washington Carver (1865–1943), an American researcher and inventor.
+The George Washington Carver was the last of 14 Polaris submarines built at Newport News Shipbuilding.

 Construction and commissioning

 The contract for George Washington Carvers construction was awarded on 29 July 1963, and her keel was laid down on 24 August 1964 by the Newport News Shipbuilding and Dry Dock Company at Newport News, Virginia.
 She was launched on 14 August 1965, sponsored by African-American contralto Marian Anderson (1897–1993), and commissioned on 15 June 1966 with Captain R. D. Donavan in command of the Blue Crew and Lieutenant Commander Carl J. Lidel in command of the Gold Crew.

 Service history

 Following shakedown, George Washington Carvers began her first strategic deterrent patrol on 12 December 1966.
-She operated out of Holy Loch, Scotland until September, 1971, when she transferred to Groton, Conn. for two months of special operations before entering the shipyard at Electric Boat Div., Groton, Conn. in November, 1971, for reactor refueling and overhaul.
+She operated out of Holy Loch, Scotland, the forward base for Submarine Squadron 14, until September 1971, when she transferred to Groton, Connecticut.
+For two months of special operations before entering the shipyard at Electric Boat Division, Groton, Connecticut.
+In November 1971, for reactor refueling and overhaul.
 George Washington Carver was in dry dock at Naval Station Rota, Spain for overhaul beginning February 1977.
-A team from Electric Boat Div.
-Groton, CT was deployed to complete the overhaul/refit.
+A team from Electric Boat Division Groton, CT was deployed to complete the overhaul/refit.